 Anudeep has also worked with underserved populations in Orlando and volunteers at a free clinic for uninsured and low-income patients as well.
 Anudeep plans to attend medical school after graduating from UCF and hopes to continue to make a positive impact as a physician.

-This week on Rural Health Leadership Radio, we’re talking about the importance of serving vulnerable populations.
-We are having that conversation with Dr. Cara James, the Director of the Office of Minority Health at the Centers for Medicare and Medicaid Services and the co-chair of the CMS Rural Health Council.
+We’re talking about the importance of serving vulnerable populations with Dr. Cara James, the Director of the Office of Minority Health at the Centers for Medicare and Medicaid Services and the co-chair of the CMS Rural Health Council.

 “It really does take all of us working together to identify those issues, but also to identify what is working.”